State campgrounds to reopen to Wyoming residents only May 15

 Not limiting camping to state residents would encourage too many people from out of state looking to escape their virus restrictions to come to Wyoming, which is an unnecessary risk for Cowboy State residents, he said.
 That’s also why he extended the gatherings order.

-Gordon said that in February before the state had any virus-related orders in place that out-of-state visitors to state campgrounds was at a level usually seen during June.
+In February before the state had any virus-related orders in place, out-of-state visitors to state campgrounds was at a level usually seen during June, Gordon said.
 Without a restriction to only state residents would likely attract more visitors than would be safe, he said.

+Camping will be by reservation only.
+Additional details on modified operations at Wyoming State Parks will be announced at a 3 p.m. press conference today.

-As personal-care services like gyms, barber shops, hair salons and massage parlors can reopen under certain conditions Friday, the governor urged people to respect and follow any safety measures businesses put in place.
-That includes wearing a face mask if asked and follow directions from staff.
+Personal-care services like gyms, barber shops, hair salons and massage parlors can reopen under certain conditions Friday.
+But the governor urged people to respect and follow any safety measures businesses put in place.
+That includes wearing a face mask if asked and following directions from staff.

 “Respect the requests of staffs and establishments as they open,” Gordon said.
 “One step forward, two steps backward is not the way we want to go here.”

-He also said any frustration with businesses likely isn’t anything they can change because they’re following state guidelines to limit gatherings and personal contact.
+He also said any frustration that people may have with businesses likely isn’t anything the businesses can change because they’re following state guidelines to limit gatherings and personal contact.

 “Businesses are only trying to follow rules and good advice,” he said, adding that personal-care services “do not need to receive special permission from their county health office to reopen as long as they can comply with the conditions in the order.”

-Those include wearing face masks when in contact like getting a haircut or nails done, along with having at least 6 feet between work stations and not allowing people to gather in waiting areas.
+Those include wearing face masks when getting a haircut or nails done, along with having at least 6 feet between work stations and not allowing people to gather in waiting areas.

 “I know people are impatient and anxious,” the governor said.
 “It is absolutely imperative we do not lose the ground we’ve gained.”